-From Oysho’s yoga-specific styles to the eco-friendly options to make you feel ever better about working out, we’ve got an option for everyone.
+From Oysho's yoga-specific styles to the eco-friendly options to make you feel ever better about working out, we've got a pick of the best sports bras for everyone.

 The new sports bra brands to try

 Spanish brand Oysho.com (sister brand to Zara) is most known for its loungewear, swimwear and activewear.
 The latest collections are dropping in online, and this starts with the 'Comfortlux' edit to provide greater comfort for yogis.
 The collection has leggings which adapt to fit the body and cross-back bras to focus on unrestricted movement.
 The materials are all also quick drying and made from a high strength fabric.
 The strappy back bra (seen in the above Instagram pic) comes in black, grey, mauve and blue and you can get it for £22.99, here.